 Robert Mapplethorpe's Implicit Tensions, Then and Now, Soon at the Guggenheim

 One of the most controversial American photographers of the 1980s, Robert Mapplethorpe managed to express himself while exploring his sexual fantasies/fetishes and admiration for the human (male) body.
-Just a couple of years after his death, exhibitions of his works were censored and even banned which tell much about the subversiveness of Mapplethorpe’s practice.
+Just a couple of years after his death, exhibitions of his works were censored and even banned which tells much about the subversiveness of Mapplethorpe’s practice.
 Even today, his works are welcomed with different reactions largely because of the fact that sex (especially same-sex intercourse) is still a taboo.

 At The Guggenheim Museum, starting this winter there will be a yearlong exhibition of the extraordinary photographer’s work consisting of two parts under the title Implicit Tensions: Mapplethorpe Now.